Dynu123/Workday_iOS_Pokemon/README.md

 - The app will also allow selection of a pokemon to view it's details such as name, height, weight, type, images and statistics.
 - Users can also search for a pokemon to view its details.

+#### *Running the app:*
+- Open the file named 'Pokemon.xcodeproj' from the folder Pokemon.
+The source code opens up.
+Then find a triangular button on the top left.
+Click on this button to build the app.
+THe app will launch.
+To find the app on the device at a later time look for the app with name "Pokemon"

 #### *On launching:*
 The app loads by displaying the splash screen which then lands on the home page.
 The home page will then list the pokemon names.